lzlrepos/Empirical-Validation-of-Size-Effects-in-Sub-sized-Tensile-Specimens-/README.md

 ## 📊 Data and Evaluation Metrics
 The dataset comprises 1,050 tensile test records of sub-sized stainless steel 316 specimens collected from published literature.
 Each record includes 55 features spanning material type, specimen geometry, heat treatment, testing conditions, and measured mechanical properties.
-For model evaluation, point prediction models were assessed using the coefficient of determination (R²), while uncertainty quantification (UQ) models were evaluated based on the coverage probability of 90% confidence intervals and the interval width.
+For model evaluation, point prediction models were assessed using the coefficient of determination (R²) and  and root-mean-square error (RMSE), while uncertainty quantification (UQ) models were evaluated based on the coverage probability of 95% confidence intervals.

 ## 🔨 Requirements